oddlama/autokernel/docs/quick-start-guide.rst

 You will most likely only need a few directives to write your kernel config.
 Apart from configuring kernel options, autokernel's configuration allows you to specify some settings for building the initramfs, and the general build and installation process.
-For a more in-depth explanation of autokernel configuration, see the sections about :ref:`usage` and :ref:`syntax`.
+For a more in-depth explanation of autokernel's configuration, see the sections about :ref:`syntax` and :ref:`directives`.

 .. hint::